JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 ===========

 - The [Documentation](#documentation) is full of GRDB snippets.
-- [GRDBDemoiOS](DemoApps/GRDBDemoiOS/GRDBDemoiOS): A sample iOS application.
+- [Demo Application](DemoApps/GRDBDemoiOS/README.md): A sample iOS application.
 - [WWDC Companion](https://github.com/groue/WWDCCompanion): A sample iOS application.
 - Check `GRDB.xcworkspace`: it contains GRDB-enabled playgrounds to play with.
 - How to synchronize a database table with a JSON payload: [JSONSynchronization.playground](Playgrounds/JSONSynchronization.playground/Contents.swift)